microsoft/vscode-docs/docs/languages/javascript.md

 ## Down level compiling

 The TypeScript compiler `tsc` can down-level compile JavaScript files from ES6 to another language level.
-Use the –p argument to make `tsc` use your `jsconfig.json` file, e.g. tsc -p jsconfig.json.
+Use the –p argument to make `tsc` use your `jsconfig.json` file, e.g. `tsc -p jsconfig.json`.

 ## JavaScript Formatting